huspark/fine-grained-sentiment-analysis-with-bert/README.md

 # Yelp Fine-Grained Sentiment Analysis with BERT
-This project uses BERT(Bidirectional Encoder Representations from Transformers) for sentiment analysis of the Yelp-5 dataset.
-It has two main objectives:
+This project fine-tunes a customized BERT(Bidirectional Encoder Representations from Transformers)-based model for sentiment classification/regression of the Yelp-5 dataset.

-1. Build a custom BERT-based model that performs both classification and regression techniques for sentiment analysis (see BertForSentimentAnalysis in model.py)
+1. Build a custom BERT-based model that performs both classification and regression techniques for sentiment analysis (see BertForSentimentAnalysis in <a href="#model.py">model.py</a>)
 2. Design a custom loss function that works well with sentiment analysis regression (see masked_smooth_l1_loss in model.py)